-Items included in the financial statements of each currency of the primary economic environment in which the entity operates (functional currency). transactions denominated in foreign currencies.
+Items included in the financial statements of each of Hempel's entities are measured using the currency of the primary economic environment in which the entity operates (functional currency).
+Transactions denominated in other currencies than the functional currency are considered transactions denominated in foreign currencies.